openmindculture/wp_template_opinionated/README.md

 ### TODO / Work in Progress

 Currently, this is still a Twenty-Twenty-Three child theme wihout many of the features and changes already mentioned in the documentation.
+Check out [kleiderordnung-berlin](https://github.com/openmindculture/kleiderordnung-berlin) as an example of a standalone classic/hybrid WordPress theme with custom post types and partial block editor support.

+The latest preliminary release (1.6.3) uses WordPress 6.3 Release Candidate from their official beta channel.

+You can change this in the `FROM` section of the `docker/WordPress*.Dockerfile`.

 ## Development Setup